 It’s ideal to pay off all debt each month before interest rates rack up.
 However, if you find yourself in a tight financial spot, it’s far better to have your credit reined in.
 A starter credit card can help you manage your spending, learning not to rely too heavily on a credit card.

 Remember, getting out of major credit card debt can take years of dedicated work.
 Don’t start off your credit history with major debt.
 Take that $200 or $500 credit limit and make small purchases.
 Then, pay them off on time, and you’ll soon see your credit scores rise over time.

 Secured Credit Cards

-If you’ve exhausted all of your options and are still not able to get unsecured credit cards, you may have to start looking for a secured credit card.
+If you’ve exhausted all of your options and still cannot get unsecured credit cards, you may need to start with a secured credit card.
 These credit cards require a security deposit, which is refundable, usually after 12 months.

 Secured cards are not ideal.
 However, by making timely payments over 6-12 months, you can upgrade your secured credit card to an unsecured credit card with a higher credit limit.